microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 * BiasAdd fuses Add bias and residual.
 * Reduce Transpose nodes by graph transformation.

 Some CUDA kernels (Flash Attention, GroupNorm, SplitGelu and BiasAdd etc.) were originally implemented in TensorRT by Nvidia.

 Compare to TensorRT, ONNX Runtime has some advantages on stable diffusion: (1) Supports older GPUs like V100.
 (2) Uses less GPU memory.
 (3) Supports float32 models and Stable Diffusion 2.* models.

-To show the impact of each optimization, we did an experiment on RTX 3060 GPU:
+To show the impact of each optimization on latency and GPU memory, we did an experiment on RTX 3060 GPU:

 | Optimizations                                                                      | Average Latency (batch_size=1) | Memory in MB (batch_size=1) | Average Latency (batch_size=8) | Memory in MB (batch_size=8) |
 | ---------------------------------------------------------------------------------- | ------------------------------ | --------------------------- | ------------------------------ | --------------------------- |